 Water Prices per Capital City

-Water prices per Australian Capital City (as at January 2016) are listed below:
+Water prices per Australian State for 2020/21 are listed below:

 Water prices are almost certain to continue rise so installing rainwater tanks could help protect you from these further price increases.
 For more information, see our article: Save with Rainwater Tanks and Beat Future Water Price Hikes.